-At The Data Incubator we run a free seven week data science fellowship to help our Fellows land industry jobs.
-We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists.
 Isaiah was an Online Fellow in our Winter 2015 cohort who landed a job with one of our hiring partners, Truveris.
-Here’s his story:

 For one, doing my PhD taught me how to ask good questions.
 Questions that are useful and interesting, but at the same time answerable with a reasonable amount of effort.
 This is an important skill to have as a data scientist, because given a dataset, there are plenty of uninteresting questions you can easily answer, but answers to more impactful questions are often harder to get at.

 In doing my PhD I also learned that getting to a nice result is often a matter of being persistent and following through with a lot of tedious work.
 This is also true in the context of data science.
 Real-world data is often messy, and getting to a nice actionable insight is usually not simply a matter of waking up one morning with a brilliant idea.
 I think my PhD background set me up to be a great data scientist in this regard.

 What do you think you got out of The Data Incubator?

 What advice would you give to someone who is applying for The Data Incubator, particularly someone with a physics background?

 Second, I recommend working on a data-related project.
 Start with a seed of an idea and follow through with it until you have an interesting result.
 Getting your hands dirty and struggling through a project is the best way to learn.
 [Editor’s Note: for suggestions on data sources, check out our posts here and here.]